-This Information Circular is furnished in connection with the solicitation of proxies by the management of Nevada Sunrise Gold Corporation (the "Company") for use at the annual general and special meeting (the "Meeting") of its shareholders to be held on April 30, 2015 at the time and place and for the purposes set forth in the accompanying notice of the Meeting.
+This Information Circular is furnished in connection with the solicitation of proxies by the management of Nevada Sunrise Metals Corporation (the "Company") for use at the annual general meeting (the "Meeting") of its shareholders to be held on April 17, 2025, at the time and place and for the purposes set forth in the accompanying notice of the Meeting.

-In this Information Circular, references to "the Company", "we" and "our" refer to Nevada Sunrise Gold Corporation, "Common Shares" means common shares without par value in the capital of the Company.
+In this Information Circular, references to "the Company", "we" and "our" refer to Nevada Sunrise Metals Corporation, "Common Shares" means common shares without par value in the capital of the Company.
 "Beneficial Shareholders" means shareholders who do not hold Common Shares in their own name and "intermediaries" refers to brokers, investment firms, clearing houses and similar entities that own securities on behalf of Beneficial Shareholders.
-Any amounts reported in this Information Circular after September 30, 2014 are unaudited.
+Any amounts reported in this Information Circular after September 30, 2024, are unaudited.